MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 >
 > Microsoft recommends using the above methods to run the additional tasks instead of running them via the task sequence.
 Using the above methods will allow you to use the below steps to speed up the deployment.

 If no additional tasks are needed via a task sequence before running the Autopilot deployment, to speed up the deployment, the Windows Autopilot for existing devices task sequence can be modified to eliminate tasks and processes that aren't needed.
 Examples of processes that can be eliminated to speed up the deployment include running Windows Setup an extra time and installing the Configuration Manager client via the **Setup Windows and ConfigMgr** task, uninstalling the Configuration Manager client via the **Prepare ConfigMgr Client for Capture** task, and running Sysprep via the **Prepare Windows for Capture**/**Sysprep** tasks.
+In addition, the `unattend.xml` file created by the task sequence needs to be deleted so that the Autopilot profile JSON file is processed by Windows Setup instead of the `unattend.xml` file.

+The below solution deletes the `unattend.xml` file and eliminates the unnecessary tasks so that the Autopilot profile JSON file is processed during the first boot into Windows.

 > [!NOTE]
 >